udacity/geode/README.md

 }
 ```

-If you make a request to `/` (leaving off any IP address) geode will
+If you make a request to `/` (leaving off any IP address) Geode will
 look up your IP address, checking for any `X-Forwarded-For` header, then
 falling back to the socket address of your client.